speria-jp/tapioca_dsl_compiler_store_model/README.md

 ## Usage

-Once installed, Tapioca will automatically discover and use the `Tapioca::Dsl::Compilers::StoreModel` compiler when generating RBI files for ActiveRecord models that use StoreModel attributes.
+Once installed, Tapioca will automatically discover and use this compiler when generating RBI files with `bundle exec tapioca dsl`.

 ### Example